moskopio/react-obj/README.md

-# WebGL Lights
+# Simple WebGL Obj Rendered

-A light shading demo using WebGL.
+This is a simple pure React WebGL Wavefront Obj rendered with light and shadow.